Healthdirect Free Australian health advice you can count on.

 What are the complications of hypothyroidism?

-Children and teenagers with untreated hypothyroidism can have abnormal growth and development.
+Children and teenagers with untreated hypothyroidism can have problems with growth and development.

 If you are pregnant, untreated hypothyroidism increases your risk of miscarriage and other pregnancy complications.